dragosrotaru/funsearch/README.md

 I want to build a human-ai symbiosis workspace for programming and mathematics.
 I want to align the system towards adding more intelligence capabilities to itself, in order to acieve ASI.

-See my previous work at Anytype: https://anytype.io
+Previously I worked at Anytype: https://anytype.io

+I envision organic programming and UI moulding around each individual person.
+Programming will become 100% speaking to AI.

 As well as my futile exercise in reimagining the World Wide Web and Personal Computing in hindsight: https://github.com/dragosrotaru/hyper.git